jujusti/diverse-ml-task-queue/api/README.md

   -broker-port int
     	The port of the NSQ Broker to talk to (default 4160) -cert string
-    	The TLS certs to serve to clients (leav
+    	The TLS certs to serve to clients (leave blank for no TLS) -host string
+    	The hostname our server will be